symfony/symfony-docs/service_container/tags.rst

 .. note::

-    Tag attributes are computed when the container is compiled, once per concrete and instantiable class; abstract classes and interfaces are skipped.
+    Tag attributes are computed once per tagged class when the container is compiled.
+Classes don't need to be instantiable (enums and classes with a private constructor are included), but interfaces are always skipped.
-    The callable must return an array; otherwise an exception is thrown.
+    Abstract classes are skipped too when using a closure; the static method callable runs on them if they implement the method.

 .. _tags_reference-tagged-services: